Ridit scoring

 In statistics, ridit scoring is a statistical method used to analyze ordered qualitative measurements.

 The tools of ridit analysis were developed and first applied by Bross, who coined the term "ridit" by analogy with other statistical transformations such as probit and logit.
 A ridit describes how the distribution of the dependent variable in row i of a contingency table compares relative to an identified distribution (e.g., the marginal distribution of the dependent variable).

 Calculation of ridit scores

 Choosing a reference data set

 Since ridit scoring is used to compare two or more sets of ordered qualitative data, one set is designated as a reference against which other sets can be compared.
-In econometric studies, for example, the ridit scores measuring taste survey answers of a competing or historically important product are often used as the reference data set against which taste surveys of new products are compared.
+In econometric studies, for example, the ridit scores measuring test survey answers of a competing or historically important product are often used as the reference data set against which test surveys of new products are compared.
 Absent a convenient reference data set, an accumulation of pooled data from several sets or even an artificial or hypothetical set can be used.